Find Trade Colleges

 Read full report on Allied Health Professions at Southwest Tennessee Community College

-Columbia State Community College came in at #7 in this year’s edition of the Best Value Allied Health Professions Undergraduate Certificate Schools in Tennessee ranking.
+With a ranking of #7, Columbia State Community College did quite well on this year’s best value schools for allied health professions students working on their undergraduate certificate.
 Columbia State Community College is a small public school located in the town of Columbia.

 Columbia State Community College undergraduate students pay an average of $4,480 in in-state tuition and fees each year.
 While working on their Undergraduate Certificate, allied health majors at Columbia State Community College accumulate an average of around $6,716 in student debt.

-Read full report on Allied Health Professions at Columbia State Community College
+Full Allied Health Professions at Columbia State Community College Report

-Walters State Community College came in at #8 in this year’s edition of the Best Value Allied Health Professions Undergraduate Certificate Schools in Tennessee ranking.
-Located in the small city of Morristown, WSCC is a public college with a moderately-sized student population.
+Walters State Community College ranked #8 on this year’s Best Value Allied Health Professions Undergraduate Certificate Schools in Tennessee list.
+Located in the city of Morristown, WSCC is a public college with a medium-sized student population.

 Northeast State Community College did quite well in this year’s ranking of the best places for allied health professions students to get a undergraduate certificate.
 It came in at #9 on the list.
 Located in the rural area of Blountville, Northeast State Technical Community College is a public school with a medium-sized student population.